Dividend Tax for Higher-Rate Taxpayers 2026/27

 If those dividends were inside a Stocks and Shares ISA, the dividend tax would be £0.

-Between £100,000 and £125,140, there is also a Personal Allowance taper: the £12,570 Personal Allowance is reduced by £1 for every £2 of income above £100,000, creating a very high effective marginal rate in that range.
-Pension contributions that reduce adjusted net income back below £100,000 can restore the full Personal Allowance and significantly reduce the total tax bill.
+Between £100,000 and £125,140 the Personal Allowance is also being withdrawn — £1 lost for every £2 above £100,000.
+That creates a very high effective marginal rate in that range.
+Pension contributions that bring adjusted net income back below £100,000 can restore the full Personal Allowance and cut the overall bill significantly.

-Making pension contributions reduces your adjusted net income.
-This can shift dividends from the higher-rate band back into the basic-rate band.
+Pension contributions reduce your adjusted net income.
+That can shift dividends from the higher-rate band back into the basic-rate band.
 For example: